 Headlines are system-agnostic two-page one-shot adventures for tabletop role-playing games.
 These modules are catered to those that want to play a quick-and-easy game with their friends without much prep work.

-Headlines are designed for 3 to 5 players and they can be completed in 1 to 2 game sessions.
-These adventures are designed to be implemented in any game system of your choosing (D&D 5e, Cyberpunk Red, Shadowrun, etc.) Inside each document, this is what you’ll find:
+Headlines are designed for 3 to 5 players and last 1 to 2 game sessions.
+As a system-agnostic TTRPG, you can use any game system (D&D 5e, Cyberpunk Red, Shadowrun, etc.) Inside the document, this is what you’ll find:

 - A variety of free maps to use as reference.